ansible-community/meetup/.github/ISSUE_TEMPLATE/submit-a-talk.md

 ---
 name: Submit a talk
-about: Tell us about a talk you'd like to give
+description: Tell us about a talk you'd like to give

 body:
 - type: markdown
   attributes: